Memorial honors 1911 Triangle Shirtwaist factory fire deaths that galvanized US labor movement

 Perkins would be part of a state commission that put a series of safety rules in place in New York that were emulated elsewhere, and later became an integral part of President Franklin Roosevelt’s cabinet as his secretary of labor.
 She pushed for policies like minimum wage, workers compensation, and old age pensions.

-One of the names on the memorial will be that of Rosie Weiner, who died in the blaze, but whose sister and fellow factory worker, Katie Weiner, made it out alive.
+One of the names on the memorial is that of Rosie Weiner, who died in the blaze, but whose sister and fellow factory worker, Katie Weiner, made it out alive.

 Later, Weiner would recount how she grabbed an elevator cable to make her escape.
 Today, her great-niece, Suzanne Pred Bass, is on the board of the Remember the Triangle Fire Coalition.